AlbertoGudinoOchoa/Forecasting/README.md

 ## Data and Exploratory Analysis

 The dataset was built from public Zillow monthly metropolitan sales-count series.
 All series were aligned to a common monthly calendar.
-Implemented in `data_preprocessing_EDA.ipynb`.
+Implemented in `data_preprocessing_EDA`.

 National sales volume peaked in 2021 at approximately 4.99 million sales, followed by a clear contraction in 2022 and 2023.
 This makes the forecasting problem more than a simple seasonal task: the models must handle both monthly seasonality and a market shift after 2021.